 Burning also has a side benefit.
 It releases energy which may be captured and put to some use.
 Scrap wood and yard trimmings are burned in backyards across the country each year without any attempt to capture that useful energy.
 Rather than simply “disappearing” my pile of scrap wood, I wanted to extract as much value as possible by heating my home with it.
 To do so most efficiently, I built an ultra-efficient wood burning stove, more commonly referred to as a “rocket stove’.
 Rocket stove designs are most often used for small cook stoves but larger stoves for home heating are not unheard of.
 They are often referred to as rocket mass heaters.

 Fire is dangerous.
 Building and operating your own wood stove of any design will almost certainly void any fire insurance you may have on your home and may also pose a serious risk to you and your family.
-As far as stoves go, a rocket stove is probably one of the safest designs since the combustion chamber is tiny, the exhaust volume is low, and the bulk of the exterior of the stove does not reach very high temperatures.
-However, I hope it goes without saying that you should build at your own risk, and keep a watchful eye on your stove whenever it’s burning.
-With a reasonably load of wood my stove burns vigorously for about 30 minutes before requiring more fuel.
-I consider this short burn time to be not a burden but a safety feature, and I don’t mind it at all since there’s a certain pleasure that comes from putting another log on the fire.
+As far as wood stoves go, a rocket stove is probably one of the safest designs since the combustion chamber is tiny, the exhaust volume is low, the draft is strong, and the bulk of the exterior of the stove does not reach very high temperatures.
+However, as with any combustion appliance, there are some precautions you should follow.

 How is a rocket stove different from a regular wood stove?